AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

       - Thread Priority: It is not good to set thread priority as these systems are very less prone to switching tasks.

-    - Examples of Real-Time Operating Systems are Scientific experiments, medical imaging systems, industrial control systems, weapon systems, robots, air traffic control systems, etc.
+    - Examples of Real-Time OS are Scientific experiments, medical imaging systems, industrial control systems, weapon systems, robots, air traffic control systems, etc.

-#### Need of Operating Systems
+#### Need of OS

 - OS as a platform for Application programs:

-  The operating system provides a platform, on top of which, other programs, called `application programs` can run.
+  The OS provides a platform, on top of which, other programs, called `application programs` can run.

   These application programs help users to perform a specific task easily.